mlochbaum/BQN/help/infinity.md

 ## `∞`: Infinity

-Mathematical constant Infinity.
-Shares the same status as other numbers, can be negative (`¯∞`).
+Mathematical constant Infinity, a numeric literal.
+Can be negative (`¯∞`).

         ∞